MATCHA-MIT/secsep-octal/README.md

     1. SingleInputVarCondSubtype: works well with loop, but can only deal with branch cond that can be converted to input var
     2. SingleBrCondProp: works with block var, but so far it cannot propagate cond outside a loop body to blocks in the loop body (the propagate logic is relative simple)
     3. TODO: improve SingleBrCondProp so that it may evetually replace SingleInputVarCondSubtype
+11. Problem of downgraded solution to loop counter:
+    1. For loop counters of loops that can only be executed once, we will first solve the counter as SolCond (range in, range resume, val out).
+    2. Then, we will notice that the loop jump back branch can never be taken, and the sol will be downgraded to SolSimple (Single begin_val).
+    3. The problem is that the solution does not reveal the relation between the counter and the bound val, which is not helpful for us to infer a good fomula of valid region after the loop, which is better to be represented by loop bound.
+    4. Hence, we use the old Sol to generated SolCond for loop counter (one side of the SolCond will be useless). (`SingleSubtype.combine_loop_cond_sol_map`)
+    5. Benifit:
+       1. SingleInfer: help to unify counter's out value with other branches where the counter register's value is directly generated.
+       2. RangeInfer: represent the valid region after loop with bound value, which help to unify the valid region formula.
+    6. Potential issue of this implementation:
+       1. Sol is staled or wrong (since it comes from the old iter)
+       2. Sol is not fully simplified by current solution to other var (the new iter may resolve more var)

 ### When do I represent solution to one block var with other block vars (from the same basic block)?